Zuplu/postfix-tlspol/README.md

 Jump to *Postfix configuration* to integrate the socketmap server.

-To update the image, stop and remove the container, and run the above command again.
+To update the image, stop and remove the container, and run the `docker run ...` command again.

 To disable prefetching, pass `-e TLSPOL_PREFETCH=0` to the above command.